 Dye Plant CSA

 I am fortunate to live in the northern Sierra Nevada foothills, at 3000 feet in elevation, where I can both grow an abundance of plants and gather others from the rich diversity of this bioregion.
 My husband and I own Slate Range Camp, a permaculture homestead that includes fruit and nut trees, wine vines and berries, perennial edibles, and our annual food gardens, as well as provides a home to chickens and donkeys.
-The natural dye plant CSA is entering its third year, and apparently is the only one in the US!
+The natural dye plant CSA is entering its fourth year, and apparently is the only one in the US!
 You don’t need any experience to begin this wonderful journey into the natural world of color.
 I will be preparing shipments of plants that work well when dried, and each shipment will include full instructions.
 In past seasons, I have included locally milled wool yarn, either unmordanted or premordanted with rhubarb from my garden, as well as various articles to help you in your exploration of natural dyes.

 Instructions for mordanting and dyeing will be included with each shipment, as well as project suggestions for using your newly colored yarns.
 Last year’s shipments included local/regionally processed wool yarns and additional instructional materials.
 The coming year will offer similar surprises.

-One CSA share costs $300 and must be purchased through the Fibershed Project’s online shopping interface.
+One CSA Drought Share costs $185 and must be purchased through the Fibershed Project’s online shopping interface.
 I do offer a discount for those able to come to the farm, here in Camptonville, California, to pick up their share; please email me for details.
 I am encouraging fiber guilds and knitting/sewing groups to consider purchasing a share as a group!
 I have chosen to collaborate with the Fibershed Project, tithing to help support their mission of localizing our clothing, and hope you will explore their website and mine to gain a better understanding of the benefits of rebuilding slow, local clothing resources.

 WHY JOIN A NATURAL DYE CSA?